-PRINCIPLE 7: BUSINESSES, WHEN ENGAGING IN INFLUENCING PUBLIC AND REGULATORY POLICY, SHOULD DO SO IN A MANNER THAT IS RESPONSIBLE AND TRANSPARENT b.
-List the top 10 trade and industry chambers / associations (determined based on the total members of such body) the entity is a member of / affiliated to.
+PRINCIPLE 7: BUSINESSES, WHEN ENGAGING IN INFLUENCING PUBLIC AND REGULATORY POLICY, SHOULD DO SO IN A MANNER THAT IS RESPONSIBLE AND TRANSPARENT

 1. a.
 Number of affiliations with trade and industry chambers / associations.

 The Company is a part of one Industry Chamber / Association